California Regulations of the Provision of Translation and Interpreting Services by Pharmacies

 Below we describe informally and briefly the gist of some specific requirements enacted in the state of California.
 This is not intended to be a complete or exhaustive description of the laws and regulations.
 It is not intended, nor should be relied upon, as a source of legal advice.
 Please consult qualified counsel for any questions regarding interpretation of any laws and regulations mentioned on this site.

-The two California bills that relate to pharmacy language requirements are:
+The three California bills that relate to pharmacy language requirements are:

 California Law SB 472